-Furthermore, I worked as editor and presenter of several radio programs on the Transylvanian Maria Radio.
+Furthermore, I worked as editor and presenter of several radio programmes on the Transylvanian Maria Radio.

-Since 2012 I am teaching acting for opera singers in the Crescendo Summer Institute; since 2017 I am leading the SOSTENUTO
+Since 2012 I teach acting for opera singers in the Crescendo Summer Institute; I have led the SOSTENUTO since 2017.

 I am grateful to God to have the opportunity to witness the growth of a marvellous Transylvanian movement, a movie-mission, which is built around the life of the great bishop of Transylvania: Áron Márton.

-In 2016 I had the premiere of my show entitled „The Mighty One" and since I travel around with it to speak about the truth and the incredible beauty of the approaching God.
+In 2016 I had the premiere of my show entitled „The Mighty One" and since have travel around with it to speak about the truth and the incredible beauty of the approaching God.

 I am grateful, because I have parents, brothers and grandparents, friends, and I know wonderful things about the previous generations of my family.”

 Together with his wife Nozomi, Kurt Kempf is the leader of Crescendo Vienna.
 They form part of the Austrian Crescendo leadership team.
 Both are professional singers; Kurt is also an architect.